 Internships may be paid or unpaid, depending on the site.
 Refer to the Department of Labor Rules and Regulations for more information regarding the compensation of interns.

 Internship credit cannot be granted retroactively, which means you must be registered for internship credit during the same semester in which your internship is completed.

 Credit: You can register for internship credit during full semesters only: Fall, Spring, and Summer.
-Internships last one semester and generally are 3 credit hours (special permission must be granted to receive 6 credit hours for an internship).
+Behavioral Sciences internships last one semester and are 3 credit hours.

-For each 3 hours of college credit received, you must work a minimum of 135 hours at the internship site.
-(270 hours for 6 hours of credit).
-For a typical 3 credit hour internship, this amounts to about 9 hours/week over a 16 week fall or spring semester or 18 hours/week over the 8 week summer semester.
+For 3 hours of college credit received, you must work a minimum of 135 hours at the internship site.
+This amounts to about 9 hours/week over a 16 week fall or spring semester or 18 hours/week over the 8 week summer semester.
 You must complete all hours at one internship site during the semester registered.
-You may complete a total of 6 semester hours of credit (usually 2 internships) toward graduation.
+You may complete a total of 2 internships, 6 semester hours of credit toward graduation.

 Additionally, internships-for-credit include an academic component that includes attending a one-hour seated class during the fall and spring semesters or an online class in the summer semester.

 Tuition Costs: Rates for internship credit are the same as for all other academic courses.
 The cost for credit hours during the summer semester can be found at the registrar’s office.